 Administrators should discuss options available to the student and parent(s), including the use of the restroom or locker room of the gender with which the student identifies.
 While open discussions about safety, comfort-levels, and other situations are helpful, the student should be allowed to use the facility that corresponds to the student's gender identity.
 Students, including but not limited to transgender students, who are uncomfortable using a restroom deemed available for more than one person or for a particular gender should be provided with a safe alternative, such as a single gender-neutral restroom.
 Transgender students will not be required to use a separate or single-use facility if they do not voluntarily wish to do so.

-In locker rooms that involve undressing in front of others, any student who voluntarily wishes to have additional privacy, regardless of that student's sex or gender identity, will be provided with an accommodation that best meets the needs and privacy concerns of that student.
-These accommodations may include, but are not limited to:
+In locker rooms that involve undressing in front of others, any student who voluntarily wishes to have additional privacy, regulates aprivate normalist a barge grown such tap, whater provided with multius on maximum that were not limited to: